jeremySrgt/mini-modern-data-stack/README.md

 pulumi config set <config_name> <config_value>
 ```

-config name marked with a * are secrets and needs to be set as one in pulumi :
+config name marked with a * are secrets and needs to be set as such :
 ```bash
 pulumi config set --secret <secret_name> <secret_value>
 ```

+### 3. Deploy the infra

-Once it's all done you can preview what will be deployed
+Once it's all done you can first preview what will be deployed
 ```bash
 pulumi preview
 ```

-Then run the deployment
+Then deploy everything
 ```bash
 pulumi up --yes
 ```

-It takes about 10-15 minutes to deploy all the resources. it's actually deploying an RDS database that takes a bit of time
+> It takes about 10-15 minutes to deploy all the resources. it's actually deploying an RDS database that takes a bit of time.

+### 4. Configure Airbyte and Metabase

-When it's done the last thing remaining is to configure our instances to deploy Metabase and Airbyte on it. cd into the ansible directory then :
+When it's done the last thing remaining is to configure our instances to deploy Metabase and Airbyte on it.

+cd into the ansible directory then run the folllowing command :

 ```bash
 ansible-playbook --private-key ../dev-keypair -i inventories/dev/aws_ec2.yml playbooks/airbyte_playbook.yml